ropensci-archive/rdefra/cran-comments.md

 * Fixed invalid URIs
 * The following directory looks like a leftover from knitr

+## NOTES
+Please note DEFRA and DEFRA's are not mispelled words.

 ## Test environment
 * Ubuntu 18.04, R 3.6.3